Hiking at Roan Mountain

 So what does "Roan" mean?
 It depends on who you ask.
 Some say the name refers to Daniel Boone's "roan" or reddish horse, which he supposedly rode into the area.
 It could also refer to the reddish appearance of the Rhododendron blooms or of various other wildflowers or berries (such as mountain ash) that grace the mountaintop.
 Whatever the origin, the name has stuck, and it's official now.

-During the warmer months, the road to the Roan Mountain Recreation Area opens, providing easy access to points of interest on Roan Mountain.
+You can start hikes from Carver's Gap, or from inside the recreation area during the warmer months.
+That's when the road to the Roan Mountain Recreation Area opens, providing easy access to points of interest on the summit.
 A fee is charged to access the recreation area.
-You can start hikes from within the recreation area or Carver's Gap.
-Here's an overview of what's available from both.
+Here's an overview of what's available from both starting points.

 Once inside the recreation area, you can visit the ruins of the former Cloudland Hotel, a short walk from the main parking area.
 Interpretive signs explain the history of the area and provide a view into the past.
 Restrooms are available there.

-A road travels southwest on the ridge, and provides access to parking at the Roan Mountain Gardens trail, a paved, accessible loop which winds around through a natural rhododendron garden area.
-The rhododendrons bloom in mid to late June, at which point you'll share the trail with scores of other visitors out to enjoy the view.
-But this trail does ensure that everyone - regardless of mobility - has access to the spectacular spruce and fir forests and heath gardens on the mountain.
+A road travels southwest on the ridge, and provides access to parking at the Roan Mountain Gardens trail, a paved, accessible loop with gentle hills which winds around through a natural rhododendron garden area.
+Elevated platforms lift you above the shrubs for the best view.
+The rhododendrons bloom in mid to late June, at which point you'll share the trail with scores of other visitors out to enjoy the spectacle.
+But this trail does ensure that everyone - regardless of mobility - has access to the spectacular gardens as well as the spruce and fir forests that grow on the mountain.

-The road ends at a picnic area, and parking there puts you a mere 0.5 mi. from Roan Mountain's highest point, Roan High Bluff, via the last part of the Cloudland Trail.
-So that's the easiest way to get to the top.
-The trail climbs very little from the picnic area (a litle over 100'), so nearly anyone can see the view.
+The summit road continues southwest and ends at a picnic area.
+The parking there puts you a mere 0.5 mi. from Roan Mountain's second-highest point, Roan High Bluff, via the last part of the Cloudland Trail.
+That's the easiest way to get to the viewpoint there.
+The trail climbs very little from the picnic area (a litle over 100'), and part of it is paved, so nearly anyone can see the view.

-If you're visiting the recreation area but still looking for a bit of a longer hike, we recommend parking at the first lot and hiking the entire Cloudland Trail to Roan High Bluff, about 3 miles round-trip.
+If you're visiting the recreation area but still looking for a bit of a real hike, we recommend parking at the first lot and hiking the entire Cloudland Trail to Roan High Bluff.

 More Difficult Options

-From Carver's Gap, you can hike up to the recreation area via the Appalachian Trail and connect to the Cloudland Trail, which adds a few more miles and nearly 1000 ft. of climb to reach the summit.
-This stretch of the A.T. passes through more spruce-fir forests and around Roan High Knob.
-If you're looking to "summit" Roan Mountain, fee-free and without parking right at the top, this would be the route we'd recommend.
+More difficult hikes start at Carver's Gap and use the Appalachian Trail.
+For example, you can hike southwest up to the summit recreation area via the A.T., which takes a few miles of trail and nearly 1000 ft. of climb to reach.
+But it's well worth the effort.
+This stretch of the A.T. follows an old road with moderate grade and is in generally good shape.
+It passes through long stretches of beautiful, intact spruce-fir forests growing around Roan High Knob.
+If you're looking to "summit" Roan Mountain, fee-free and without parking your car right at the top, this would be the route we'd recommend.

-The rhododendron gardens extend off and on all along this stretch of the A.T., so that's your best bet for a relatively crowd-free bloom experience.
-Don't forget your camera if you're hiking this stretch of trail in mid to late June!
+The rhododendron gardens extend off and on all along this stretch of the A.T., so that's your best bet for a relatively crowd-free bloom viewing experience.
+Don't forget the blueberries which grow among the rhododendrons and ripen in mid August, and bring your camera no matter when you hike!

 Places to Stay